JJ/alpine-raku/README.md

 * `zef` for module installation
 * [Linenoise](https://github.com/hoelzro/p6-linenoise) for easy shell use.
 * `curl` which is needed for some other downstream compatibilities.
+* `gcc` and `musl-dev`, which you probably don't need, but can be used for NativeCall-related builds.

 New images should be automatically available [at the Docker hub](https://hub.docker.com/r/jjmerelo/alpine-perl6/).